martinsumner/leveled/docs/VOLUME.md

 - leveled is almost always constrained by CPU, or by the limits imposed by response latency and the number of concurrent workers.
 - Write amplification is the primary delta in disk contention between leveldb and leveled - as leveldb is amplifying the writing of values not just keys it is creating a significantly larger 'background noise' of disk activity, and that noise is sufficiently variable that it invokes response time volatility even when r and w values are less than n.
 - leveled has substantially lower tail latency, especially on PUTs.
-- leveled throughput would be increased by adding concurrent workers, and increasing the available CPU
+- leveled throughput would be increased by adding concurrent workers, and increasing the available CPU.
 - leveldb throughput would be increased by having improved disk i/o.